Emmanuel461/PML_2023_2024/Final_work/README.md

 <p align="center">
  <img src="Images_report/Figura6.png" alt="Figure 6">
  <br>
-<strong>Figure 6:</strong> Regression between observed and predicted values of SAR values for test data.
+<strong>Figure 6:</strong> Regression between observed and predicted SAR values for test data.
 </p>

-Evaluating the model on all observed data, equally acceptable behavior is observed with good predictive ability and lower RMSE and MAE errors compared to the test data (Figure 7).
+Evaluating the model on all observed data, equally acceptable behavior is observed with good predictive ability and lower RMSE and MAE errors compared with the test data (Figure 7).

 <p align="center">
  <img src="Images_report/Figura7.png" alt="Figure 7">
  <br>
-<strong>Figure 7:</strong> Regression between observed and predicted values of SAR values for all data.
+<strong>Figure 7:</strong> Regression between observed and predicted SAR values for all data.
 </p>

 The prediction on the spatial raster data (with the indices selected in 2.3) shows a regression coefficient of 59% (Figure 8) and comparatively higher RMSE and MAE values than those in Figures 6 and 7, but still within an acceptable range.
 Spatially, it shows correspondence between sampling and observed field experience ('bolahna' salty and sweet) (Figure 10).